Geometrization of Three-Dimensional Orbifolds via Ricci Flow: Introduction

 \subsection{Discussion of the proof}

 The main purpose of this paper is to provide a new proof of Theorem \ref{theorem1.1}.
-Our proof is an extension of Perelman's proof of geometrization for $3$-manifolds to orbifolds, bypassing \cite{BLP,CHK}.
+Our proof is an extension of Perelman's proof of geometrization for $3$-manifolds to orbifolds, bypassing \cite{BLP,BMP,BP,CHK,Thurston2}.
 The motivation for this alternate approach is twofold.
 First, anyone interested in the geometrization of general orbifolds as in Theorem \ref{theorem1.1} will necessarily have to go through Perelman's Ricci flow proof in the manifold case, and also absorb foundational results about orbifolds.
-At that point, the additional effort required to deal with general orbifolds is relatively minor in comparison with the original proofs in \cite{BLP,CHK}.
-These latter proofs involve a number of ingredients, including Thurston's geometrization of Haken manifolds, the deformation and collapsing theory of hyperbolic cone manifolds, and some Alexandrov space theory.
+At that point, the additional effort required to deal with general orbifolds is relatively minor in comparison to the proof in \cite{BLP}.
+This latter proof involves a number of ingredients, including Thurston's geometrization of Haken manifolds, the deformation and collapsing theory of hyperbolic cone manifolds, and some Alexandrov space theory.
 Also, in contrast to the existing proof of Theorem \ref{theorem1.1}, the Ricci flow argument gives a unified approach to geometrization for both manifolds and orbifolds.

 Many of the steps in Perelman's proof have evident orbifold generalizations, whereas some do not.
 It would be unwieldy to rewrite all the details of Perelman's proof, on the level of \cite{Kleiner-Lott}, while making notational changes from manifolds to orbifolds.
 Consequently, we focus on the steps in Perelman's proof where an orbifold extension is not immediate.
 For a step where the orbifold extension is routine, we make the precise orbifold statement and indicate where the analogous manifold proof occurs in \cite{Kleiner-Lott}.